 They plan at a high level for their overall content ideas so their website and social media match, and then they plan their day-by-day posts as the time gets closer.

-You might still be wondering why content marketing strategy is important.
+You might still be wondering why a content marketing strategy is important.
 Well, it can actually save you time.
 By planning everything in advance, you can know exactly what you’re going to publish on any given day.
 We said earlier that it helps your content look consistent to your audience, and that’s important for you to establish authority.

 When you’re consistent in what you’re posting, you’re showing the world that you’re an expert in your particular industry.
 This leads your audience to trust you and potentially convert you into customers.